ManageIQ/guides/logical_replication_migrations.md

   * The commands below will:
     * Provide the other regions' connection information
     * Create the subscription for each remote region

   ```
   bin/rails c
   ```

-  Subsitute the proper values below:
+  Substitute the proper values below:

   ```
   $ require 'miq_pglogical'